Our commitment to sustainable finance

-Aligning our financings with our CSR aspirations
+Aligning our financings with our sustainable investment ambitions (or aspirations)

 Our industry-leading approach to sustainable finance incorporates environmental, social and governance (ESG) factors into a number of our transactions.
 These innovative tools make it possible to finance our activities in a way that is true to our corporate vision of having a meaningful and sustainable impact on our communities.